developer-dm/visit-ready/README.md

 # Visit Ready

-**Visit Ready** is a mobile app designed to help users prepare for medical appointments by summarizing symptoms, generating personalized questions, and securely sending this information to healthcare providers ahead of visits.
+**Visit Ready** is a mobile app designed to help you prepare for medical appointments ahead of visits.
+Make every healthcare interaction more productive and meaningful.

 ---

 ## Features

-- **Symptom Input:** Easily enter and track current symptoms with guided prompts.
-- **Question Generation:** Get tailored questions to ask your doctor based on your symptoms.
+- **Question Generation:** Get personalized questions to ask your doctor based on your symptoms.
-- **Visit Summary:** Create a concise, clinician-friendly summary of your health concerns.
+- **Appointment Tracking:** Keep a record of all your appointments and progress.
-- **Secure Sharing:** Send your summary and questions securely to your healthcare provider before your appointment.
 - **Appointment Reminders:** Stay on track with notifications and prep tips.